 This means the central chiller will work as the function instead of some individual chiller units.
 We call this is an integrated chiller system.

-High-quality central chiller at TopChiller having some advantages and benefit as below:
+The high-quality central chiller at TopChiller has some advantages and benefits as below:

 ① Small volume, large refrigerating capacity;

 ③ Compact structure, stable circular motion, low noise, small vibration;

 ④ Convenient adjustment, non-polar adjustment within the range of 10% – 100%, good energy-saving performance, and high efficiency under partial load;

 With decades of years of experience and knowledge allows us to custom build central chillers for any industry and to any application.

 Central chillers are widely used for various industries applications such as HAVC, big building&hotel air conditioning, central chilled water supply, chemical processing, die casting,food&beverage processing, pet food, Pharmaceutical, plastic processing, automotive, energy&power project, packing, and printing.

 As a professional central chiller supplier, TopChiller has exported our high-quality central chillers throughout the world.